Gabriel Luna: Career

 Luna subsequently had a supporting role in the comedy film Gravy, directed by James Roday, which was released in October 2015.
 He was then cast as Paco Contreras, a detective searching for a serial killer on the Sunset Strip, on the ABC crime drama series Wicked City.
 The series premiered in October 2015, but was cancelled following its third episode; the remaining episodes were later released through Hulu.

 The following year, he starred as border patrol agent Lance Flores in the thriller film Transpecos, opposite Clifton Collins, Jr. and Johnny Simmons.
 The film had its premiere at South by Southwest in March 2016.
 Luna next appeared as motorcycle racer Eddie Hasha in the Discovery Channel miniseries Harley and the Davidsons.
 In July of the same year, it was announced that he would join the cast of Agents of S.H.I.E.L.D. in season 4 as Robbie Reyes / Ghost Rider.
 He was nominated for Choice TV: Action Actor at the 2017 Teen Choice Awards for his role as Ghost Rider.
-Luna will have a supporting role as Mr. Lawrence in the coming-of-age film Hala, alongside Jack Kilmer and Anna Chlumsky.
+Luna has a supporting role as Mr. Lawrence in the coming-of-age film Hala, alongside Jack Kilmer and Anna Chlumsky.
 In April 2018, he was cast as the villainous Rev-9 Terminator in Terminator: Dark Fate.

 In 2019, it was announced that Luna would be reprising his role of Robbie Reyes / Ghost Rider from Agents of S.H.I.E.L.D. in a television series centred on the character which will be released on Hulu to debut in 2020.
 On September 25, it was reported that Hulu had decided not to go forward on the series.

-In April 2021, it was announced that Luna will play Tommy Miller in the HBO television adaptation of The Last of Us opposite Pedro Pascal.
+In April 2021, it was announced that Luna would play Tommy Miller in the HBO television adaptation of The Last of Us opposite Pedro Pascal.